NicolaiNisbeth/EyePlaySolitaire/README.md

 ![Image of system](https://github.com/NicolaiNisbeth/EyePlaySolitaire/blob/master/src/main/resources/images/results_ai.png?raw=true)

-For the fun of comparison, we also tested our agent on a relaxed version of solitaire where every card in the stack (top left corner) is available at all times.
+For the fun of comparison, we also tested our agent on a relaxed version of solitaire where every card in the stack (top left corner) is known at all times.
 As expected the win ratio increases drastically.
 Winning as much as 64% of the games.

 ![Image of system](https://github.com/NicolaiNisbeth/EyePlaySolitaire/blob/master/src/main/resources/images/results_ai_relaxed.png?raw=true)